Get 5% of discount using the code

 Costa del Sol beaches

-We make special mention of these beaches because it is a popular tourist destination in southern Spain, known for its beautiful beaches, Mediterranean climate, and vibrant culture.
+The beaches along Costa del Sol deserve a separate section here.
+A popular tourist destination in southern Spain, known for its beautiful beaches, Mediterranean climate, and vibrant culture.
 The region is home to over 150 beaches, each with its unique character.
-Algunas de las mas visitadas por los viajeros son:

 • Playa de Maro: This beach is located in the town of Maro and is known for its crystal-clear waters, rugged cliffs, and marine life.
 Maro is also a popular spot for snorkeling, diving, and kayaking.

-• Playa de la Malagueta: is located in the city of Málaga and is known for its lively atmosphere and proximity to many bars and restaurants.
+• Playa de la Malagueta: Located in the city of Málaga, it is known for its lively atmosphere and proximity to many bars and restaurants.
 La Malagueta is also famous for swimming, sunbathing, and people-watching.

 • Playa de Cabopino: the beach is located in Marbella and is known for its golden sand, clear waters, and picturesque dunes.
 Cabopino is also a popular spot for swimming, sunbathing, and windsurfing.